 Given the importance of a payroll funding company to the continuity of your staffing firm, it’s critical to take the time to review the relationship and look for warning signs that your provider might be underperforming.

-When reviewing your relationship with your payroll funder, also consider the funder’s flexibility.
+When reviewing your relationship with your payroll funding company, also consider the funder’s flexibility.
 As your agency grows, adding offices and expanding its client base and staff, consider whether your current payroll funder is keeping pace with you.
-The right funder provides not just vital payroll support but services to help your business reach the next level.
+The right payroll funding partner provides not just vital payroll support but services to help your business reach the next level.
 Conversely, if you’re scaling back and refocusing, is your funder a cost-effective solution that can adjust to your needs without hurting your business with hidden fees or locking you into costly unnecessary services?

 There’s also a question of trust and reliability.
 In the time that you’ve worked with your funder, has it paid your temporary employees on time and ensured payroll taxes have been filed appropriately?
 Late payments or other administrative mistakes can be costly, causing major setbacks as you work through your strategic plan.

-Good communication is also necessary for the relationship between you and your funder to work, as it’s a key factor in maintaining strong customer and employee relations.
+Good communication is also necessary for the relationship between you and your payroll funding resource to work, as it’s a key factor in maintaining strong customer and employee relations.
 When you call your funder, does your provider know who you are?
 Do you get a live person, or an answering service?
 How long does it take to return your call?
-If you feel like you’re a stranger to your funding partner, it may be time to shop for a better relationship.
+If you feel like you’re a stranger to the payroll funding company you’re doing business with, it may be time to shop for a better relationship.